Mark Meckler: President and Co-Founder

 Weston Boardman was the founder and first intern coordinator for the Emerging Leaders Program.
-A faithful Catholic and graduate of Hillsdale College, Weston currently serves as an Air Intelligence Officer in the United States Marine Corps and will soon be married to his better half, Michaela Wuycheck.
+A faithful Catholic and graduate of Hillsdale College, Weston currently serves as an Air Intelligence Officer in the United States Marine Corps and is married to his better half, Michaela Wuycheck.

 When asked of his thoughts on the Emerging Leaders Program, he said, “I am thankful for the incomparable opportunity that Mark Meckler gave me to lead this program.
 I was inexperienced, lacked the wisdom of years, and stumbled my way through the internship.
 But with guidance from the COS family and the help of God and Jack McPherson—my right hand man—the internship grew into an experience unimaginable to me at the onset of this endeavor.
 I forged lasting friendships with the interns and witnessed those same interns grow in their individual characters.
 They, in turn, had a profound impact on me as we journeyed together learning about statesmanship and practicing servant leadership in pursuit of truth, goodness, and beauty.”

 Jackson Allen is a former COS Intern who is passionate about educating young minds, building and equipping the next generation of servant leaders, and defending liberty in our country.
 Jackson has been active in this cause for years in Texas, Washington D.C., and around the country.

 During his time at Convention of States, Jackson served as the Coordinator for the Emerging Leaders Program after Andrew Lusch, and diligently worked to further the cause of self-governance and civic duty.